apsc160/cms_contest/DAQ_GeneralFramework/statement/statement.md

 Your program first needs to initialize the device with a "setup" number.
 The DAQ has a set of pre-configured device layouts consisting of sensors and display components.
 The setup number informs the system which of these layouts to use for the current program.
 Your program should then check whether the device is ready to process inputs/ouputs, and continue to loop and process data until the device has been shut-down.

 Complete the program details, marked `TODO` in the template below:
-- prompt the user to enter a setup number with the expression `"Enter the setup number for the DAQ: "`
+- prompt the user to enter a setup number with the expression `"Enter the DAQ setup number: "`
 - initialize the device using the supplied setup number, and check if it was successful
   - if successful, call the control loop function
-  - otherwise, print the error message `"ERROR: Cannot initialize the DAQ\n"`
+  - otherwise, print the error message `"ERROR: cannot initialize the DAQ\n"`
 - in a loop, continuously check whether the device is ready to process inputs/ouputs until the device has been shut-down

 ```c